adrayandaleandrew/adrayandaleandrew.github.io/README.md

 # My Netflix Landing Page Clone

-# Use the link below to open the Netflix Clone landing Page i have created
+Use the link in about to open the Netflix Clone landing Page i have created